improvedk/improve.dk/source/_posts/pushing-the-limits-of-amazon-s3-upload-performance/pushing-the-limits-of-amazon-s3-upload-performance.md

 ### HTTP still wins out over HTTPS

 Just to make sure, I compared the average performance of HTTP over HTTPS again.
-For now, I’m hiding the actual units, and instead I’m just showing the percentage difference.
+For now, I'm hiding the actual units, and instead I'm just showing the percentage difference.
 Note that the blue HTTPS line is a baseline performance of 100%.

 image_48.png

 Ignoring variation, we see an **average performance improvement of almost 150% compared to HTTPS**.
-From this we can conclude that locality doesn’t change the performance characteristics of HTTP vs. HTTPS – HTTP still wins any day.
+From this we can conclude that locality doesn't change the performance characteristics of HTTP vs. HTTPS – HTTP still wins any day.
 As a result of this, numbers from now on will be based on HTTP tests, unless explicitly stated otherwise.

-### Now we’re talking throughput!
+### Now we're talking throughput!

 Let's look at a quick graph detailing the maximum attainable transfer speeds for any given object, comparing my colo Server 2008 R2 server with the m1.xlarge instance run in the AWS EC2 cloud (note the log(10) scale):